dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 [Global options](/tools/pub/cmd#global-options).

 {{site.alert.note}}
+  The previous `pub add` syntax for options
-  Any specified options will apply to all the packages included in an invocation of the command.
+  (without YAML descriptors) applies the specified options to all the packages included in an invocation of the command.
   For example, `dart pub add test http --dev` will add both the `test` and `http` packages